33 Most Interesting Facts About Rolex Submariner

 32. The modern Submariner models have a minuscule laser-etched Rolex Crown on the inside of the crystal

-The tiny etched Rolex crown is hard to spot, but it is situated at the bottom of the crystal in line with 6 o’clock mark.
+The tiny etched Rolex crown is hard to spot, but it is situated at the bottom of the crystal in line with the 6 o’clock mark.

 33. Rolex started etching “ROLEX ROLEX ROLEX…” on the inner rehaut in late 2008

 As you can see from the facts about Rolex Submariner, the road to greatness doesn’t take one day.
-The Rolex Submariner has been evolved, updated, and improved for more than 65 years, and over those years, the Submariner model has made a big mark on the watch industry.
+The Rolex Submariner has evolved, been updated, and improved for more than 65 years, and over those years, the Submariner model has made a big mark on the watch industry.
 Not only has it established itself as the ultimate diver’s watch, but a luxury watch of beautiful lines that is so universal that it can be used whether you’re desk diving or diving in the ocean.